Bachelor of Arts in Communication Studies: Communication and Entrepreneurship Track

 - Communication Studies majors may minor in established Klein minors.
 The Communication Studies student who declares a minor must complete the entire program requirements for both the major and the minor.
 Courses listed for both the Communication Studies major and Klein minor will only apply towards one of the curriculums.
 If the class is part of an array of courses, students will be required to take a different course to satisfy the major requirement.

-Communication Studies: Communication and Entrepreneurship Track Requirements
+Communication Studies: Communication and Entrepreneurship Concentration Requirements

-Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 MSP 1021 Introduction to Media Analysis 3 Total Credit Hours 6 - All majors will take five additional core courses.
+Course List Code Title Credit Hours CMST 1111 Communication and Public Life 3 Select one of the following: 3 Introduction to Media Analysis Communicating Organizational Change Global Communication and Leadership Total Credit Hours 6 - All majors will take five additional core courses.
 Students will select one course each from the categories below (15 credits).
-Students should plan to meet the prerequisites for courses in their selected track (see below) by taking appropriate core courses.
+Students should plan to meet the prerequisites for courses in their selected concentration (see below) by taking appropriate core courses.

-2 Courses in various categories can only be counted once.
+Courses in various categories can only be counted once.

 - In consultation with a faculty advisor, a student must take seven courses (minimum 21 credits) from the list below.